adam-mcdaniel/sage-website/content/docs/memory-management.md

 +++

 {{< alert >}}
 **Note:** Sage is a systems programming language with *manual memory management*.
-This means that the compiler does not automatically insert `free` or `delete` calls for you.
+This means that the compiler does not automatically insert `free` calls for you.
 {{< /alert >}}

 ## Allocating Memory